josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Seems to me like anything _remotely_ that invasive would take months, if not years to get in order and approved by legal, HR, etc. Certainly not a day.

-But Matt insists it _wasn't_ a day offer; it was a conversation that had been going on for "years."
-So if that's true, why aren't we seeing earlier documents, or evidence of prior conversations?
-Why are we just seeing the one document from the 20th?
+But again: Matt insists it _wasn't_ a day offer; it was a conversation that had been going on for "years."
+So if that's true, why aren't we seeing earlier documents, or hard evidence of the substance of prior conversations?
+Why are we just seeing the one document from the 20th, and a bunch of dates?

-Unless there's more to come that we haven't seen yet (and it's hard to imagine what that would be and why it wasn't released initially), it's tough to see this as anything but Matt just digging himself in even deeper.
+Unless there's more to come that we haven't seen yet (and it's hard to imagine both what that would be and why it wasn't released initially), it's tough to see this as anything but Matt just digging himself in even deeper.

 Oh, by the way, the terms sheet also showed Matt wanted 8% of _gross_ revenue(!), and wanted WordPress.org (i.e., him) to decide what WP Engine was paying its employees to work on for him, had they gone with that option; WPE wouldn't even be able to choose what they were paying their own employees to do.